rondlite/reaction-docs/website/versioned_docs/version-1.14.0/developer-faq.md

 The database acts as the persistent storage of JavaScript objects.
 For example, a t-shirt product might be a collection of variants, like blue, green, or red, and are each their own object contained within an object.
 This also applies to different pricing and taxes for different regions, so pricing is at the variant level, not at the product level.
 This is even true with just one language when you have "Blue XXL" being more expensive than "Green XL."

-### Reaction is an open source project.
+### demand is an open source project.
 How can I get involved?

 We're always open to contributions from our community.
-To learn more about becoming a contributor, [click here](https://blog.demandcluster.com/how-to-write-a-pr-for-reaction/).
-And don't forget to read our [Community Guidelines](https://docs.demandcluster.com/reaction-docs/trunk/guidelines)!
+To learn more about becoming a contributor, [click here](https://blog.demandcluster.com/how-to-write-a-pr-for-demand/).
+And don't forget to read our [Community Guidelines](https://docs.demandcluster.com/dedemand-/trunk/guidelines)!

 ## Installation